jgoncalvesjr/tweeter/README.md

 # Final product

-Tweeter is designed to perform in mobile devices, tablets and desktop.
+Tweeter is designed to perform in mobile devices, tablets and desktops.
 Its layout can adapt responsively depending on the device you may be using.

 ![Mobile presentation](https://github.com/jgoncalvesjr/tweeter/blob/master/docs/tweeter-mobile.png) ![Tablet presentation](https://github.com/jgoncalvesjr/tweeter/blob/master/docs/tweeter-tablet.png)